Stade Français: Dieux du Stade

 In 2001, Guazzini initiated a calendar called Dieux du Stade', i.e. The Gods of Stade (Français), a play on the word stade which also means stadium.
 In French, The Gods of the Stadium is a metaphor for athletes in general, especially those who perform in athletics.
 It includes black-and-white pictures of the team's players, naked, adopting postures of athletes of the classical Greco-Roman athletes and hiding their private parts.
 A new one has been made every year since, with guest stars on several occasions, such as Frédéric Michalak and Olivier Magne in 2003.
 Profits partly go to charities.
 A DVD covering the making of the calendar has been released each year since the 2004 edition.
 All have been extremely successful with women and the gay community.

 Rivalries

 Today, Stade Français has no established local rival, although Racing 92 may fill that role if it consolidates its current top-flight status.
-The "Paris versus the provinces" rhetoric is alive and kicking so that wherever Stade goes, it is met with traditional jeers people in the provinces throw at Parisians.
+The "Paris versus the provinces" rhetoric causes Stade to be met with the traditional jeers people in the provinces throw at Parisians.
 Since its 1990s revival, its traditional foes have thus been all clubs not playing in Paris.